JuliaLinearAlgebra/GenericLinearAlgebra.jl/README.md

-Eigen.jl
+LinearAlgebra.jl
 ========

-Eigenvalue and -vector calculations in Julia
+A fresh approach to numerical linear algebra in Julia